Smash Products of Calabi-Yau Algebras by Hopf Algebras: Main results and structure of the article

-When $S$ is invertible and $H$ is noetherian, it is proved in \cite{MR2437632} that, if $H$ has Van den Bergh duality or is Artin-Schelter regular, then it is skew-Calabi-Yau with $S^{-2}\circ \Xi^r_{\int_\ell}$ as a Nakayama automorphism.
-Combining that result and Proposition~\ref{prop1} yields the following characterisation.
-Here, $\int_r$ is the right homological integral of $H$ and $\Xi_{\int_r}^r$ is the corresponding right winding automorphism of $H$. \begin{THM}[\ref{sec:25}, \ref{sec:nak}, \ref{sec:char-calabi-yau}] Let $H$ be a Hopf algebra with antipode $S$.
-The following conditions are equivalent \begin{enumerate}[(i)] \item $H$ has Van den Bergh duality, \item $\k_H\in {\rm per}(H^{\rm op})$, $S$ is invertible and the graded $\k$-vector space ${\rm Ext}^*_{H^{\rm op}}(\k_H,H)$ is finite-dimensional and concentrated in one degree, \item $H$ is skew-Calabi-Yau. \end{enumerate} Under any of these conditions, $H$ admits $S^{-2}\circ \Xi_{\int_r\circ S}^r$ as a Nakayama automorphism.
-In particular, $H$ is Calabi-Yau if and only if $\k_H\in {\rm per}(H^{\rm op})$, $S^2$ is an inner automorphism of $H$ and $H$ has the right Artin-Schelter property with trivial right homological integral. \end{THM} Note that it is proved in \cite[Theorem 2.3]{MR2678828} that a noetherian Hopf algebra with antipode $S$ is Calabi-Yau if and only if $S^2$ is an inner automorphism and $H$ is Artin-Schelter regular with trivial left homological integral.
+When $S$ is invertible and $H$ is noetherian, it is proved in \cite{MR2437632} that, if $H$ has Van den Bergh duality or is Artin-Schelter regular, then it is skew Calabi-Yau with $S^{-2}\circ \Xi^r_{\int_\ell}$ as a Nakayama automorphism.
+Here, $\int_r$ is the right homological integral of $H$ and $\Xi_{\int_r}^r$ is the corresponding right winding automorphism of $H$.
+Combining this result and Proposition~\ref{prop1} yields the following characterisation.

+\begin{THM}[\ref{sec:25}, \ref{sec:nak}, \ref{sec:char-calabi-yau}] Let $H$ be a Hopf algebra with antipode $S$.
+The following conditions are equivalent \begin{enumerate}[(i)] \item $H$ has Van den Bergh duality, \item $\k_H\in {\mathrm{per}}(H^{\mathrm{op}})$, $S$ is invertible and the graded $\k$-vector space ${\mathrm{Ext}}^*_{H^{\mathrm{op}}}(\k_H,H)$ is finite-dimensional and concentrated in one degree, \item $H$ is skew Calabi-Yau. \end{enumerate} Under any of these conditions, $S^{-2}\circ \Xi_{\int_r\circ S}^r$ is a Nakayama automorphism of $H$.
+In particular, $H$ is Calabi-Yau if and only if $\k_H\in {\mathrm{per}}(H^{\mathrm{op}})$, $S^2$ is an inner automorphism of $H$ and $H$ has the right Artin-Schelter property with trivial right homological integral. \end{THM} Note that it is proved in \cite[Theorem 2.3]{MR2678828} that, when $H$ is noetherian, $H$ is Calabi-Yau if and only if $S^2$ is an inner automorphism and $H$ is Artin-Schelter regular with trivial left homological integral.